 There are two "standard" objections to this sort of answer.
 They take the form of questions.
 The first question is, "But what does one add to the assertion that Jane decided to speak when one says that she was the agent-cause of her decision to speak?"
 The second is, "But what about the event Jane's becoming the agent-cause of her decision to speak?
 According to your position, this event occurred and it was undetermined-for if it were determined by some earlier state of things and the laws of nature, then her decision to speak would have been determined by these same factors.
-Even if there is such a thing as agentcausation and this event occurred, how could whether it occurred?
-And if Jane was the agent-cause of her decision to speak and had no choice about whether she was the agent-cause of her decision to speak, then she had no choice about whether to speak or be silent."
+Even if there is such a thing as agent-causation and this event occurred, here the agent-cause of her decision to speak and had no choice about whether she was the agent-cause of her decision to speak, then she had no choice about whether to speak or be silent."

 These two standard objections have standard replies.
 The first reply is, "I don't know how to answer that question.
-But that is because causation is a mystery, and not because there is any special mystery about agent-causation. would you answer the corresponding question about event-causation: hat does one add to the assertion that two events occurred in succession nen one says that the earlier was the cause of the later?"
-The second reply is, ut Jane did have a choice about which of the two events, Jane's hecomino the mt-cause of her decision to speak and Jane's becoming the agent cause of her decision to speak and Jane's becoming the agent cause of her decision to speak and Jane's becoming the agent cause of her decision to speak and Jane's becoming the agent cause of her decision to speak and Jane's becoming the agent cause of her decision to speak and Jane's becoming the agent cause of her decision to speak and Jane's becoming the agent cause of her decision to speak and Jane's becoming the agent cause of her decision to speak and Jane's becoming the agent cause of her decision to speak and Jane's becoming the agent cause of her decision to speak and lane's becoming the agent cause of her decision to speak and lane's becoming the agent cause of her decision to be agent cause of her decision to be agent cause of the decisi n to remain silent, would occur.
+But that is because causation is a mystery, and not because there is any special mystery about agent-causation."
+It would you answer the corresponding question about event-causation: hat does one add to the assertion that two events occurred in succession ten one says that the earlier was the cause of the later?"
+The second reply is, ut Jane did have a choice about which of the two events, Jane's becoming the mt-cause of her decision to speak and Jane's becoming the agent cause of the remain silent, would occur.
 This is because she was the agent-cause of former and was able to have been the agent-cause of the latter.
-In any case which Jane is the agent-cause of an event, she is also the agent-cause of her ing the agent-cause of that event, and the agent-cause of her being the ent-cause of her being the agent cause of that event and so or forever of inc irse, she is not aware of being the agent-cause of all these events, but the ctrine of agent-causation does not entitle lageres are aware of all of the ents of which they are agent-causes."
+In any case which Jane is the agent-cause of an event, she is also the agent-cause of her ing the agent-cause of that event, and the agent-cause of her being the ent-cause of her being the agent-cause of all these events, but the ctrine of agent-causation does not entitled that events and so one forevery of the ctrine of agent-causation does not entitled that events are decision to the decision to speak and Jane's because of all these events, but the

 Perhaps these replies are effective and perhaps not.
 I reproduce them beuse they are, as I have said, standard replies to standard objections.
 I have clear sense of what is going on in this debate because I do not understand ent-causation.
 At least I don't think I understand it.
 To me, the suggestion it an individual thing, as opposed to a change in an individual thing, could the cause of a change is a mystery.
-I do not intend this as an argument . iinst the existence of agent-causation-of some relation between individual ngs and events that, when it is finally comprehended, will be seen to satisfy the descriptions of "agent-causation" that have been advanced by those who claim to grasp this concept.
-The world is full of mysteries and of verbal deThe pulse could go one of two ways.
-Which way it goes will determine whether or not Jane speaks.
-Let's suppose, with the incompatibilist, that which way it will go is not determined by the the laws of nature + the state of Jane's brain (or the state of anything else).

-van Inwagen gives an argument that she is not.
+I do not intend this as an argument inst the existence of agent-causation-of some relation between individual ngs and events that, when it is finally comprehended, will be seen to satisfy the descriptions of "agent-causation" that have been advanced by those who claim to grasp this concept.
+The world is full of mysteries and of verbal devan Inwagen gives an argument that she is not.
 For her to be able to decide which way the pulse goes, she must do something prior to the pulse going one way rather than another which determines that the pulse goes that way.
 But we know that she did no such thing, since the direction of the pulse was undetermined.
 So she cannot decide which way the pulse goes and the action